archernar/cuu/README.md

-     lg     listgroups               -a            List all groups defined" listusergroups           -a -u         Lists groups associated with user listusersingroup         -a -u -t      Lists the users in  group (-t) addtogroup               -a -u -t      Add user to a group (-t) removerfromgroup         -a -u -t      Remove user group (-t) removerfromallgroups     -a -u         Remove user from all groups VPC and EC2 Commands
+     lg     listgroups               -a            List all groups defined" listusergroups           -a -u         Lists groups associated with user listusersingroup         -a -u -t      Lists the users in  group (-t) addusertogroup           -a -u -t      Add user to a group (-t) removeuserfromgroup         -a -u -t      Remove user group (-t) removeuserfromallgroups  -a -u         Remove user from all groups VPC and EC2 Commands
             ec2                      -a            List instances and securitygroups
             ec2-sg                   -a            Security groups detail listing